-If you’re thinking of becoming more eco-conscious in the lead up to Earth Day, we’ve got just the thing: a round-up of our favourite eco influencers from Instagram.
+If you’re wanting to become more eco-conscious and you’re looking for a place to start your journey to greener living, we’ve got just the thing: a round-up of our favourite eco influencers from Instagram.
 From sharing sustainable tips to showing us their passion for living more consciously, these women will inspire you to make better environmental choices.

 Ethical influencer, Besma Whayeb, started her blog to explore ways she could live more consciously.
 And, she didn’t stop there — Besma created the Ethical Influencers platform to bring like-minded bloggers together, and collectively inspire others to live kindly.

 If you want to learn how to make a positive impact on the planet, follow her and get ready to make your life a whole lot more green.
 Credit: @besmacc